 Most of the variables’ values are as anticipated, with wide variations and some skewness – examples are discipline, ELL/poverty rates skewing right, and the two quality measures licensed and corequality which skews left.
 The former two is predictable as certain schools are more segregated than the mean, and there are enough samples at the tails to include in the analysis.
 Meanwhile, the two quality variables have more extreme skews, which means that different groups are to be tested separately.
-Additionally, we have two pairs of variables that are highly correlated with each other: discp and sdiscp, with a correlation coefficient of 0.722, and these variables indeed trends in similar patterns.
-This issue is unlikely to affect the regression results as we are estimating the models with each of the variables separately, which can be useful as they address different angles of school discipline rates.

 However, there are certain limitations in the data that might be obstacles to effectively estimating models.
 Firstly, there are not sufficient data and organization on schools and at each grade, thus the data are for the districts and at all grades.
 Not only are grouping all the grades and schools in a district detrimental to the significance of the results, the models also cannot separate the effects caused by the dynamics of turnover at each school.
 Moreover, the teacher salaries and expenditures measures are not for Mathematics specifically, which might mean unrealistic changes attributable to other subjects’ teacher or aspects of the school budget.
 Finally, having data from more years would be more useful in studying longer-term effects of sustained low retention.